Wienerberger Sustainability Management

 About the structure of the sustainability management

 The sustainability responsibilities within the Wienerberger Group are clearly defined.
 The Sustainability Steering Committee (SSC) sets out strategic management guidelines and promotes the sustainability plan.
-The committee consists of the Managing Board of Wienerberger AG, the CEOs of each business area and the Corporate Sustainability Officer of Wienerberger AG.
-Collectively, the Corporate Sustainability Officer and the CEOs of the areas develop the sustainability strategy and set binding targets, deadlines and action plans.
+The committee consists of the Managing Board of Wienerberger AG, the CEOs of each business area and the Head of Corporate Sustainability of Wienerberger AG.
+Collectively, the Head of Corporate Sustainability and the CEOs of the areas develop the sustainability strategy and set binding targets, deadlines and action plans.

 The Sustainability Management Unit coordinates all business activity related to sustainability management.
-The unit is led by the Corporate Sustainability Officer, who reports to the CEO of Wienerberger AG.
+The unit is led by the Head of Corporate Sustainability, who reports to the CEO of Wienerberger AG.
 The CEOs of each individual business area are responsible for implementing the sustainability targets in Business Units.
-They are supported by sustainability officers who communicate with the Corporate Sustainability Officer as and when required.
+They are supported by sustainability officers who communicate with the Head of Corporate Sustainability as and when required.

 We make use of these tools